Curiouscoder-0205/Personal-Projects/Python_Proj1_ML_OpalAllModes/README.md

 - **Grain:** Monthly counts by `year_month`, `travel_mode`, `card_type`.
 - **Range used in demo:** 2024-01 to 2025-06.

-> If licensing allows, place the CSV under `data/` and update the notebook path.
-Otherwise, link to the source in this section.

 ---

 ## 🧪 Models & Results (Test Window)